stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   linkStyle 5 stroke:red
 ```

-The problem is that any node in this graph can depend on any other node!
+The problem is that any node in this graph can depend on the implementation details of the other nodes!
 For example, `B` can depend on internal node `_A` since they are siblings, which doesn't match our expectation that `_A` is encapsulated within `A`.
 Ancestry cycles are incompatible with encapsulation, so the antisymmetry axiom rules them out.

 But what should we do instead?